joaopedrodovale/joaopedrodovale/README.md

 - 👋 Hi, I’m @joaopedrodovale, I am Brazilian
 - 👀 I’m interested in: Learn C Sharp and be a Dev back end.
-- 🌱 I’m currently learning: C Sharp
+- 🌱 I’m currently learning: C Sharp.
-- 💞️ I’m looking to collaborate on: At the moment just developing my knowledge.
 - 📫 How to reach me: instagram: @joaopedrosdvl

   -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-